Resources for Students

 Why Study Philosophy?

-Philosophy is often thought to be a useless major and a useless discipline.
-This is a thoroughly undeserved reputation; a philosophy education can help you to succeed in many seemingly-unrelated career paths.
+Philosophy is often derided as useless, but this reputation is thoroughly undeserved ; a philosophy education can help you to succeed in many seemingly-unrelated career paths.
 Here are a few links for prospective philosophy students (or their parents).

 Why Study Philosophy: A portal with links to resources on skills, interesting questions, and test scores.